Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-The REINFORCE algorithm has attracted many researchers in finance trading since the policy can be optimized by gradient ascent.
-For example, Liang et al. \cite{liang2018adversarial} Compared three diffident RL algorithms, including DDPG, PPO, and REINFORCE, in the setting of adversarial training method, and the result showed that REINFORCE is more desirable than others.
-The experiments were conducted on China stock market, and the authors argued that the policy gradient-based method was the most outstanding in the financial scenario.
-Policy gradient with the recurrent network is also a good trial in order to introduce the historical information to the state.
-Jiang, Xu, and Liang \cite{jiang2017deep} built a model-free financial RL framework for portfolio management, which included three components, Identical Independent Evaluators, Portfolio vectors Memory, and Online Stochastic Batch learning.
-The framework was built on the deterministic policy gradient (DPG), combining CNN, RNN, and LSTM.
-In addition, the algorithm was examined in the cryptocurrency market and outperformed other compared methods.
+The REINFORCE algorithm has gained attention in the field of financial trading due to its ability to be optimized through gradient ascent.
+For instance, Liang et al. \cite{liang2018adversarial} evaluated the effectiveness of three different RL algorithms, including DDPG, PPO, and REINFORCE, in an adversarial training setting and found that REINFORCE performed the best.
+These experiments were conducted on the China stock market and the authors suggested that the policy gradient-based method is particularly well-suited for financial scenarios.
+Additionally, incorporating historical information into the state by using a policy gradient with a recurrent network has also been a promising approach.
+Jiang, Xu, and Liang \cite{jiang2017deep} developed a model-free financial RL framework for portfolio management that incorporates CNN, RNN, and LSTM, and was built on the deterministic policy gradient (DPG).
+The framework was tested in the cryptocurrency market and was shown to outperform other methods.

-Compared to the REINFORCE algorithm, the actor-critic-based method can reduce the policy variance by introducing the state value.
-The work of Li, Rao, and Shi \citep{li2018learning} and the work of Ponomarev, Oseledetsa, and Cichocki \citep{ponomarev2019using} employed the actor-critic methods (A2C and A3C respectively) combining with the CNN on the China stock market and RTS index future respectively.
-Li, Rao, and Shi \citep{li2018learning} proposed that Deep Actor-Critic Trading (DACT) outperformed the compared strategies, including buying and hold, DQN, and REINFORCE.
-While Ponomarev, Oseledetsa, and Cichocki \citep{ponomarev2019using} achieved a promising result which gains 66\% profitability per year, even accounting for the commission fees.
+The actor-critic-based method has been shown to be effective in reducing policy variance by incorporating state value.
+Li, Rao, and Shi \citep{li2018learning} and Ponomarev, Oseledetsa, and Cichocki \citep{ponomarev2019using} both employed actor-critic methods (A2C and A3C respectively) in combination with CNNs to analyze the China stock market and RTS index future respectively.
+In their study, Li, Rao, and Shi \citep{li2018learning} found that their proposed Deep Actor-Critic Trading (DACT) strategy outperformed other methods such as buying and holding, DQN, and REINFORCE.
+Meanwhile, Ponomarev, Oseledetsa, and Cichocki \citep{ponomarev2019using} achieved promising results, achieving 66\% profitability per year even when accounting for commission fees.